thirumurthis/Learnings/Jaeger/install_jaeger.md

 }
 ```

-* Configuration `application.yml` file defining the `OpenTracing` Jaeger url configuraton
+* `application.yml` file defining the `OpenTracing` Jaeger URL configuration.

-* The spring application name will be passed during runtime with `Java` command
+* The spring application name is not passed during runtime with `Java` command.

 ```plaintext